lueschem/lueschem.github.io/_posts/2017-04-22-Compiling-for-Embedded-Debian-Target-Systems.md

 sudo edi -v lxc configure raspbian-jessie-armhf raspbian-jessie-armhf-develop.yml
 ```

-The setup of the _raspbian-jessie-armhf_ container takes considerably longer than for _debian-jessie-amd64_ container
+The setup of the _raspbian-jessie-armhf_ container takes considerably longer than for the _debian-jessie-amd64_ container
 due to the emulation.

 After the successful creation we reproduce the same steps as for the _debian-jessie-amd64_ container.